Marathon’s surfacings are eligible for Tire Stewardship Grants across Western Canada as well as other Community Grant Programs.

 2019 Community Grant Program is closed for 2019 and funds have been awarded.
 The Grant will reopen in January 2020.

 Alberta Recycling Management Authority – Community Development Funds

-Applicants for 2019 Municipal Demonstration Grant program deadline was November 2018.
-Details for 2019 program will be updated in the fall of 2018.
+Applicants for 2020 Municipal Demonstration Grant program deadline was November 2019 and funds have been awarded.
+Details for 2021 program will be updated later this year.
 Contact Marathon Surfaces Staff for details and eligibility.

 Other Community Grants Available

 Kal’s RePlay Fund offers competitive grants to registered Canadian charities and non-profit organizations to access products made from recycled tires in the provinces and territories where Kal Tire does business.
 The application cycle opens in January each year and remains open until all funds are awarded.